Should I Factor My Bonus Into My Budget?

 Many companies will push the fact that they offer quarterly or annual bonuses when you are negotiating your salary to convince you to take the job.

-This isn’t a bad setup; you just need to plan your budget accordingly.
+This isn’t a bad offer, you just need to plan your budget accordingly.
 You may even decide that the additional bonuses combined with the salary or the job itself is worth taking on this pay structure.
 If you do this, it is important to create your budget without using your bonus as part of your annual budget.

 Bonuses Are Not Guaranteed Income